xiaodarbor/GET1033-Project/README.md

 Gives a visual representation of stress/heart rate, in the form of a flashing led light cube

 -- why --
-To be a metaphor for the stress experienced during school life and
+To be a metaphor for the stress experienced during school life and displaying in a somewhat attractive and mesmerising fashion, reminding me that good things can come out of stress, this project also puts into use some parts I have learnt in my course and allows me to test my skills in design, fabrication as well as coding

+-- timeline --
+week 9: obtaining of parts, creating of base using corrugated board week 10: forming and soldering of cube/start coding week 11: coding/implementing other components on breadboard week 12: coding week 13: ready